CHEAP VAN INSURANCE

 Buy or Lease a Car?

-The decision will depend a lot on your long-term plan: do you want a car for temporary use or do you want to own it at the end of the agreement?
+The decision will stand and depend a lot on your long-term plan: do you want a car for temporary use or do you want to own it at the end of the agreement?

 If you only need to use the car for a short period, PCH/Leasing and PCP maybe your best option.
 Both finance deals offer low monthly instalments, and at the end of the agreement, you can return the car with no other payment to make.
 Again, the two conditions of no-damage and not exceeding the mileage limit must be complied with so as not to pay penalty charges.
 You also have the option to get a new car for a new finance or leasing deal.

 Finance companies and lenders usually refer to your credit score to determine the risk of lending money to you.
-If you have a high credit score, you will likely be offered the lowest interest rates and monthly instalments.
+If you have a high credit score, you will likely be offered the lowest interest rates and monthly instalments, no need for a guarantor.
 However, this is not to say that finance is not available for those with low credit scores.

 If you have a poor credit score and history, you can still avail of some affordable financing such as Young driver finance which helps people aged 18 – 21 years old to purchase a car.
 They will have to show that they can afford the repayments.

-Can You Get the Best Deal When You Buy a Car on Finance?
+Can You Get the Best Deals When You Buy a Car on Finance?

 The only way to know this is by determining the total amount payable at the end of the agreement, regardless of the type of car finance deal you are choosing.
-The total payable amount should include all – monthly instalments, deposit or initial payment, optional final payment amount, and any other compulsory charges.
+The total payable amount should include all – monthly instalments, deposit or initial payment, optional final payment amount, and any other compulsory charges of he dealer.

 See the table below.
 It shows the amount you can save in interests if you go for a shorter finance period, but with higher monthly instalment amounts.